Writing Studies at Millersville

 - creative writing from fantasy to creative nonfiction;

 - the language of civic change and how to participate in it;

 - the rhetorics of multimodal discourses, for instance, visual and digital texts;

-- the arguments that define our racial identities;
+- the arguments that define our racial and gender identities; and,

 Mission and Vision

 In all of its efforts, the Writing Studies program supports the mission of Millersville University: exploring at every level of instruction the specific ways in which writing reveals diversity among people, cultures, ideas, and viewpoints; encouraging students' imagination and inquiry as they experience many situations for writing and reading; establishing in writing classes "unfettered discourse," speaking and writing in manifold forms tailored for diverse audiences according to writers' purposes; inviting students to collaborate with their peers to discover effective modes of discourse and, in so doing, appreciating the distinctions and common ground among themselves as thinkers; and emphasizing for writing students the power of discourse to affect civic change.
 (Please see a fuller articulation of this alignment on the English Department homepage.)